-OUTLINE AIDS & CUES

-5. What happens if the EDRC does nothing?

-The incident is unaware of the incoming resource arrival time.

-Supervisor is unable to coordinate with the other functional areas.

-If the supply and equipment desks are not notified the transportation, lunches, and tools may not be ready when the crew arrives.

-End of Exercise.

-Review group answers in the class.

-Review unit objectives.
-Slide 5-3
+OUTLINE AIDS & CUES 5.
+What happ ens if the EDRC does nothing? - The incident is unaware of the incoming resource arrival time. - Supervisor is unable to coordinate with the other functional areas. - If the supply and equipment desks are not notified the transportation, lunches, and tools may not be ready when the crew arrives.
+Review group an End of Exercise. swers in the class.
+Review unit ob jectives.
+Slide 5-3 Answer studen ts' questions.

-Answer students' questions.